wincent/command-t/README.txt

     <C-s>       open the selected file in a new split window
     <C-v>       open the selected file in a new vertical split window
     <C-t>       open the selected file in a new tab
-    <C-j>       select next file in the match listing
+    <C-j>       select next file in the file listing
-    <C-n>       select next file in the match listing
+    <C-n>       select next file in the file listing
-    <Down>      select next file in the match listing
+    <Down>      select next file in the file listing
-    <C-k>       select previous file in the match listing
+    <C-k>       select previous file in the file listing
-    <C-p>       select previous file in the match listing
+    <C-p>       select previous file in the file listing
-    <Up>        select previous file in the match listing
+    <Up>        select previous file in the file listing
-    <C-c>       cancel (dismisses match listing)
+    <C-c>       cancel (dismisses file listing)

 The following is also available on terminals which support it:

-    <Esc>       cancel (dismisses match listing)
+    <Esc>       cancel (dismisses file listing)

 Note that the default mappings can be overriden by setting options in your ~/.vimrc file (see the OPTIONS section for a full list of available options).

-In addition, when the match listing has focus, typing a character will cause the selection to jump to the first path which begins with that character.
+In addition, when the file listing has focus, typing a character will cause the selection to jump to the first path which begins with that character.
 Typing multiple characters consecutively can be used to distinguish between paths which begin with the same prefix.